simensen/fig-leaf/transform-logical-paths.md

 more _logical segments_ delimited by _logical separators_.
 Given a _logical
 separator_ of ":", then `:Foo`, `:Foo:Bar`, and `:Foo:Bar:Baz` are _fully
 qualified logical paths_.
-(The _fully qualified logical path_ will be transformed into a file path in the file system.)
+(The _fully qualified logical path_ will be transformed into a file system path.)

 **Logical Path Prefix**: A _logical path prefix_ is any contiguous series of _logical separators_ and _logical segments_ at the beginning of a